USD/CAD Mid-Day Outlook - ActionForex

-USD/CAD continues to lose downside momentum as seen in 4H MACD, but there is no clear sign of bottoming yet.
-Further decline remains in favor, and sustained trading below 61.8% retracement of 1.3538 to 1.4139 at 1.3768 will argue that whole fall form 1.4791 might be ready to resume.
+USD/CAD’s fall from 1.4139 resumed after brief consolidations and intraday bias is back on the downside.
+Sustained trading below 61.8% retracement of 1.3538 to 1.4139 at 1.3768 will argue that whole fall form 1.4791 might be ready to resume.
 Retest of 1.3538 low should be seen next.
-On the upside, however, break of 1.3870 resistance will indicate short term bottoming, and turn bias back to the upside for stronger rebound.
+On the upside, above 1.3787 minor resistance will turn intraday bias neutral again.

 In the bigger picture, current development suggests that price actions from 1.4791 is developing into a deeper, larger scale correction.
 In the less bearish case, it’s just correcting the rise from 1.2005 (2021 low).
 But even so, break of 1.3538 will pave the way to 61.8% projection of 1.4791 to 1.3538 from 1.4139 at 1.3365.
 This will remain the favored case as long as 1.4139 resistance holds, in case of rebound.